doc2dial/workshop2023/index.md

 DialDoc workshop focuses on Document-Grounded Dialogue and Conversational Question Answering.
 Given the vast amount of content created every day in various mediums, it is a meaningful yet challenging task not only to make such content _accessible_ to end users via various conversational interfaces but also to make sure the responses provided by the models are _grounded_ and _faithful_ with respect to the knowledge sources.

+**Special Theme** For our third workshop, we would like to highlight the theme of **_Factual Consistency_**.
+With recent advances of large language models, a major issue may arise when systems generate responses that include factual incon-sistencies with respect to external sources, creating implications on user trust and safety.
+We seek submissions that tackle challenges around this issue.

-The purpose of this workshop is to invite researchers and practitioners to bring their individual perspectives on the subject of grounded dialogue and conversational question answering to advance the field in a joint effort.
-We also host a shared task on grounded dialogue based on multilingual documents, which aims to extend the current advances to languages other than English.
+**Shared Task** We also host a shared task on grounded dialogue based on multilingual documents, which aims to extend the current advances to languages other than English.

 Topics of interests include but not limited to